|

 13 soft rays.
 Their upper jaw reaches far beyond the rear margin

-Except for humans, adult largemouth bass are the top predators
+of the eye.
+Life History Except for humans, adult largemouth bass are the top predators

 in the aquatic ecosystem.
 Fry feed primarily on zooplankton and